Aitia-IIOT/ah5-docs-java-spring/docs/support_systems/device_qos_evaluator.md

 Performing augmented measurements requires two thing:

-- Installing a device agent on the hosting devices (hardwares, virtual machines or contaniers).
+- Installing a device agent on the hosting devices (hardwares, virtual machines or containers).
 - Specifying the supported measurements on system level by using system metadata.

 **Device Agent**